maximilien/musings/blogs/ai/5.1/outline.md

   - How do I send tasks to groups of agents?
   - How do I track multi-agent workflows?
   - Where is my centralized view?
+  - Where can I see agent's logs? and take actions on groups of agents?

 ### The Gap ClawMax Fills
 - **Visibility**: See your entire agent ecosystem
 - **Organization**: Structure agents into communities and groups
 - **Coordination**: Automated multi-agent workflows
 - **Control**: Centralized management interface
+- **Refinement**: Refine and currate your agents.
+Then clone and create templates to replicate

 ---